Eric B. & Rakim: Musical style

 Paid in Full, which contains gritty, heavy, and dark beats, marked the beginning of heavy sampling in hip hop records.
 Of the album's ten tracks, three are instrumentals.
 As a disc jockey, Eric B. had reinstated the art of live turntable mixing.
 His soul-filled sampling became influential in future hip hop production.
 Music critic Robert Christgau noted that Eric B. had incorporated "touches of horn or whistle deep in the mix" of his sampled percussion and scratches.

+Accolades

+The editors of About.com ranked them as No. 5 on their list of the 10 Greatest Hip-Hop Duos of All-Time, and Rolling Stone ranked them No. 5 on its list of the 20 Greatest Duos of All Time.
+The duo have been nominated for induction into the Rock and Roll Hall of Fame in 2012 and 2024.